n8n-io/self-hosted-ai-starter-kit/README.md

 > [!NOTE]
 > This starter kit is designed to help you get started with self-hosted AI
 > workflows.
-While it’s not fully optimized for production environments, it
+While it's not fully optimized for production environments, it
 > combines robust components that work well together for proof-of-concept
 > projects.
 You can customize it to meet your specific needs